KOREA – Experience

 Divided country, powerful, emotional and astonishing – privately on the road with a Swiss insider.

 Those who try to “read” Korea quickly reach the limits of knowledge and understandable information.
 On this journey you can get your own picture on the spot and experience the diversity of Korean cultural practices up close.
 We show you places where the inter-religious becomes visible; we visit mystical places like the world cultural site, Haeinsa with the Tripikata and look where the famous Hallyu and K-pop culture has its roots; we plunge into the hustle and bustle of the metropolises and enjoy the peace and quiet in remote places.
 The sheer infinite variety of Korean cuisine will not be neglected on this trip!
-In Europe we might know Korean BBQ (Samgyeopsal 삼겹살), but how about Bibimbap, or Makgeolli?
+Have you ever tried Korean BBQ (Samgyeopsal 삼겹살)?
+Or how about Bibimbap, or Makgeolli?

 Highlights of tour